sharmasapna/Bluebike_Traffic_Forecasting/README.md

 ## Capacity Planning for Bluebike
-### A project done by Dewanshi Deswal, Sapna Sarang, Sarang Pandey as a Capstone project for DS5500.
+### A project done by Dewanshi Deswal, Sapna Sharma and Sarang Pandey as a Capstone project for DS5500, Northeastern University,Boston.